Vacaville, California: History

-Vacaville is named after Juan Manuel Vaca, who along with Juan Felipe Peña, owned Rancho Los Putos, which included the region from Vacaville to Davis.

-Prior to European contact, the indigenous Patwin tribe lived in the area with the Ululato tribelet establishing a chiefdom around the Ululato village in what is now downtown Vacaville along the Ulatis Creek.
+Prior to European contact, the indigenous Patwin tribe lived in the area with the Ululato tribelet, establishing a chiefdom around the Ululato village in what is now downtown Vacaville along the Ulatis Creek.

 The early settler pioneers of the land were Juan Manuel Cabeza Vaca and Juan Felipe Peña, who were awarded a 44,000 acre Mexican land grant in 1842.
 The same year, Vaca and Peña's families settled in the area of Lagoon Valley.
 Peña's Adobe home is the oldest standing building, built in 1842, now at Peña Adobe Park.

 Discussions for the sale of a portion of land to William McDaniel began in August 1850.
 A written agreement was signed on December 13, 1851, forming a township, nine square miles of land were deeded to William McDaniel for $3,000, and the original city plans were laid out from that.
 In the agreement, McDaniel's would name the new town after Juan Manuel Cabeza Vaca.